Skip to main content

 For over 20 years, the UNECE has carried out the environmental performance review programme.
 The reviews analyse policies on air protection, water and waste management and conservation of biodiversity, and provide recommendations on the areas to be improved.
 They also help to integrate environmental policies into sector-specific policies such as those in agriculture, energy, transport and health.

 Gender issues are addressed in the environmental performance reviews, as a part of which the expert teams consider those aspects important for the countries reviewed.
-As of 2020, the third environmental performance reviews of KazakhstanMongoliaTajikistan and Uzbekistan are the most comprehensive in terms of gender mainstreaming.
+The following environmental performance reviews are the most comprehensive in terms of gender mainstreaming: